linhaowei1/NLPDL-2025Fall/hw1/assignment1.md

 1. Train a BPE tokenizer on the TinyStories dataset.
 2. Run your trained tokenizer on the dataset to convert it into a sequence of integer IDs.
-3. Train a Transformer LM on the TinyStories dataset.
+3. Train the Transformer and LSTM on the TinyStories dataset.
-4. Generate samples and evaluate perplexity using the trained Transformer LM.
+4. Generate samples and evaluate perplexity using the trained Transformer LM and LSTM.

 ## What you can use